sbrown0413/Fantasy-Clue/README.md

-# Fantasy-Clue
+#FantasyClue
-A reimagined version of Clue set in a fantasy world with characters like dragons and hobbits, featuring complex backend development and a user-friendly interface in Java.
+A reimagined version of Clue set in a fantasy world with characters like dragons, princesses, and hobbits.
+Developed in Java, this project features thousands of lines of code, complex backend classes, a dynamic user interface with buttons, and JUnit testing for reliability.
+It follows the SOLID principles for maintainability and scalability.